 An amazing tiny kite made with very modern materials is the Mini-Photon over there in the photo.
-Follow the link for further info by Tony, the current President of our local kite flying association.
+Follow the link for further info by a former President of our local kite flying association.

 In the U.S., and possibly other countries as well, there are even competitions held for making and flying these little masterpieces.
 Your creation can't qualify as a kite if it doesn't fly, so the rules are quite specific about the definition of a successful flight.